asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

        - $ref: "#/channels/communication/messages/confirmation"
 ```

-But then, Chan wonders how Eve could reach him if he is travelling around and his address(reply address) is not known.
+Chan wonders how Eve could reach him if he travels around and his address(reply address) is unknown.

-That is when Eve teaches Chan how to set up a communication system and stay in touch even when the reply address is not known at the time of design.
+Eve teaches Chan how to set up a communication system and stay in touch even when the reply address is not known.

 ```yaml
 channels: